 Parts Function Up and Down Arrow buttons Use the Up or Down arrow keys to go through the information on the LCD screen.
 This is also used to move between each menu when you configure the subsystem.
+NOTE: When the Down Arrow button is pressed 3 times, the LCD control will shift to the other RAID controller (in redundant controller mode) and the other RAID controller's IP address will be shown in LCD.
 Select button This is used to enter the option you have selected.
-Exit button EXIT Press this button to return to the previous menu.
-NOTE: This button can also be used to reset the alarm beeper.
+Press this button to return to the previous menu.
+Exit button EXIT NOTE: This button can also be used to reset the alarm beeper.
 For example, if one power supply fails, pressing this button will mute the beeper.